Vivianwcao/ELM-OLAP-Data-Pipeline/README.md

 ---

 ## Engineering Challenges & Solutions
+Turning these workbooks into a usable analytics dataset required solving several engineering challenges:

 ### 1. The files are visual forms rather than structured spreadsheets
 * **The Challenge:** Field supervisors used Excel as a printed form layout tool rather than a database.
 Workbooks were built with merged cells, hand aligned labels, and tables that started at different row offsets depending on how much notes the previous supervisor typed.
 Each workbook contained six tabs, and small layout differences accumulated over four years as different contractors filled them out.
 Standard tools like `pandas.read_excel()` broke almost immediately.